dgoodlad/puppet-chruby/README.md

 # (ch)Ruby Puppet Module for Boxen

+*Please Note*: I am not actively using this module, as it was written purely as a proof-of-concept.

-This is an experimental fork of https://github.com/boxen/puppet-ruby which replaces rbenv with chruby.
+This is an *experimental* fork of https://github.com/boxen/puppet-ruby which replaces rbenv with chruby.
 It should be a drop-in replacement, with support for most of the types and classes provided in upstream puppet-ruby.